openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 ▸ **PatientPhoto**(`__namedParameters`): `Element`

-A component which displays the patient photo.
+A component which displays the patient photo https://zeroheight.com/23a080e38/p/6663f3-patient-header.
 If there is no photo, it will display a generated avatar.
-The default size is 80px.
-Set the size prop to 'small' to display a 48px avatar.
+The default size is 56px.

 #### Parameters